ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

-Once a DTLS channel has been established as described in {{rpk-mode}} and {{psk-mode}}, respectively, C is authorized to access resources covered by the Access Token it has uploaded to the `/authz-info` resource hosted by RS.
+Once a DTLS channel has been established as described in {{rpk-mode}} and {{psk-mode}}, respectively, C is authorized to access resources covered by the Access Token it has uploaded to the authz-info resource hosted by RS.

 On the server side (i.e., RS), successful establishment of the DTLS channel binds C to the access token, functioning as a proof-of-possession associated key.
 Any request that RS receives on this channel MUST be checked against these authorization rules that are associated with the identity of C.  Incoming CoAP requests that are not authorized